 The Committee on Common Names of Insects consists of nine At-Large members.
 The purpose of the Committee is to review proposals for common names and recommend names to be used in publications of the Society for approval by the Governing Board.

-The Committee on Diversity and Inclusion (D&I) is open to any member.
+The Committee on Diversity, Equity, and Inclusion (DE&I) is open to any member.
 ESA’s Strategic Principles state, “ESA has a social responsibility to develop all of its members.”
 ESA’s Outcome Statement includes: “To increase the diversity and satisfaction of members and customers as well as the value provided to them.”
-To determine how ESA can best meet these principles and outcome statements and to support diversity and inclusion within ESA and within the science, ESA’s Governing Board established a Committee on Diversity and Inclusion (D&I) in July 2015.
-The Committee will propose resources, programs, and services that will maximize D&I support among ESA members and increase the cultural competency of ESA members.
+To determine how ESA can best meet these principles and outcome statements and to support diversity, equity and inclusion within ESA and within the science, ESA’s Governing Board established a Committee on Diversity, Equity, and Inclusion (DE&I) in July 2015.
+The Committee will propose resources, programs, and services that will maximize DE&I support among ESA members and increase the cultural competency of ESA members.
 The committee includes a representative from each Section and each Branch.
 Members of this committee serve terms of two years.
 View the committee’s recent initiatives and activity as well as the statement of purpose and volunteer description.

 The Committee on Early Career Professionals consists of a representative from each Section and each Branch and was created to conceive and execute any specific needs that are not being met through other measures.
 The Committee is the vehicle for recognizing the perspectives of and experiences of the Student Transition and Early Professional population and helps develop our next generation of ESA leaders.
 Read the Committee on Early Career Professionals’ Statement of Purpose and Volunteer Description.